MattKobayashi/containers/rng-tools/README.md

 # docker-rng-tools

-rng-tools in an Alpine-based Docker image.
-Small, lightweight and designed for use with OSes that don't include rng-tools by default (e.g. BurmillaOS).
+rng-tools in an Alpine Linux-based Docker image.
+Designed for use with OSes that don't include rng-tools by default (e.g. BurmillaOS).

 ## Running